 Do you know the optimal temperature to drink beer?May 29, 2019 by Tacos & Beer

 When it comes to beer , you may think that colder is better.
 Especially if you’re dreaming of sipping that Corona on a beach in Mexico.
 But, colder isn’t always better when it comes to all styles of beer.
 Just like fine wines are served at different temps, beer should be considered the same way.
-So, how do you know the optimal temperature to drink beer?
+So, how do you know the optimal temperature for drinking beer?
 Well, we’re laying out a guideline just for you.
 You don’t want to be the awkward person drinking their imperial stout at 40 degrees, that would be so embarrassing, right?

 In the end, you have to take everything with a grain of salt.
 Some people just like red wine cold or ice cubes in their rose.
 The same can be said for beer.
 It might be frowned to drink a lager at 60 degrees, but hey if you like it, you do you.